 By having a solid sense of direction prior to entering college (including community college), and with proper planning, the vast majority of students should be able to graduate in four years.
 Accordingly, parents should not feel guilty telling their students that they are limiting their contribution to four years.

-When money is tight, parents working in partnership with their kids to pay for college should also remember the importance of not leaving any stone unturned when it comes to using the most cost-efficient strategies available to them.
+When money is tight, parents working in partnership with their kids to finance college education should also remember the importance of not leaving any stone unturned when it comes to using the most cost-efficient strategies available to them.